F5Networks/f5-declarative-onboarding/docs/faq.rst

 |

-**Where can I find DO declaration examples? for licensing BIG-IP via BIG-IQ?**
+**Where can I find DO declaration examples?**

-- BIG-IP and general example declarations can be found :doc:`here<bigip-examples>`.
-- BIG-IQ example declarations for licensing BIG-IP devices can be found :doc:`here<bigiq-examples>`.
+- You can find all DO example declarations, including those for BIG-IQ, here: :doc:`examples`.

 |